 Do you have allergic reactions to pollen, dust particles, smoke, or pet dander?
 If you have persistent red, itchy, watery and sore eyes, scleral lenses may help.
 Because they cover a large area of the eye, they can ease some of your allergy symptoms.
 That’s because the outer layer of the lens protects the eye surface, so dust and pollen can’t reach it.
 While not a complete barrier against airborne allergens, scleral lenses can minimize the reactions to these allergens, giving you more relief.

 Are Regular Contact Lenses Not Working For You?

 Ready to get fitted for scleral lenses or need more information?
 Schedule a consultation with Dr. Hollander and we’ll help find the best solution to treat your condition.
-Contact Specialty Contact Lens Center at Sight Improvement Center today and let us help you get the proper care and visual clarity you deserve.
+Contact The Specialty Contact Lens Center at Sight Improvement Center Scleral Lens and Keratoconus Center today and let us help you get the proper care and visual clarity you deserve.